-Compressor is one such device which is used for several purposes on a ship.
-As the main aim of the compressor, as the name suggests, is to compress air or any fluid in order to reduce its volume.
-Some of the main applications of compressors are main air compressor, deck air compressor, AC compressor and refrigeration compressor.
-In this article we will learn about air compressors and its types.
+A compressor is one such device which is used for several purposes on a ship.
+The main aim of the compressor, as the name suggests, is to compress air or any fluid in order to reduce its volume.
+A Compressor is a multipurpose device which finds many applications on a ship.
+Some of the main forms of compressors used on ships are the main air compressor, deck air compressor, AC compressor and refrigeration compressor.
+In this article, we will learn about air compressors and its types.

 Air Compressor produces pressurized air by decreasing the volume of air and in turn increasing its pressure.
 Different types of air compressors are used according to the usage.